opensearch-project/documentation-website/_getting-started/intro.md

 ## Primary and replica shards

 In OpenSearch, shards may be _primary_ (the original) or _replica_ (a copy).
 By default, OpenSearch creates a replica shard for each primary shard.
-Thus, if you split your index into ten shards, OpenSearch creates ten replica shards.
+Thus, if you split your index into 10 shards, OpenSearch creates 10 replica shards.
 For example, consider a cluster described in the previous section.
 If you add one replica for each shard of each index in the cluster, your cluster will contain a total of 2 shards and 2 replicas for index 1 and 4 shards and 4 replicas for index 2, as shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/intro/cluster-replicas.png" alt="A cluster containing two indexes with one replica shard for each shard in the index" width="700">